Tax Treatment for Google Adsense Income in India is fully taxable.

 This effectively means that you are running a business either as a company or a sole proprietorship.
 You are eligible to deduct all the expenses that you make to earn the income from ADS.

-For example: You may be incurring costs on advertisement for marketing your blog/website, have some employees whom you pay salaries, travel frequently to attend conferences etc. All these expenses are your business expenses and can be deducted from your AD revenue before reaching at a net profit figure.
+You may be incurring costs on advertisement for marketing your blog/website, have some employees whom you pay salaries, travel frequently to attend conferences etc. All these expenses are your business expenses and can be deducted from your AD revenue before reaching at a net profit figure.

 The income tax should be calculated on NET profit as per the relevant tax slab that it falls in.

 - You work as an employee with a company, blog/website income is part time: